dpistole/em-takehome/README.md

 ## Preparation

-Next things next, let's talk a little about the pregame planning.
 After receiving a high level overview of the task, I prepared by familiarizing myself with your mobile application UI.

 I looked at the different screens in the `Analysis` section of the mobile app, and chopped them up in Figma to familiarize myself with the layout and component variety.
 Then with the user stories as a guide, I determined which pages/components would be required for the critical paths, and which could be eliminated from scope (as there are time constraints).